Year of entry2016

 How to apply

-This is a modular enrolment certificate, so you will need to enrol for individual modules.
-Please click on the Course Structure tab and then click on the title of individual modules to sign up.
+This is a modular enrolment certificate, so you will need to enrol onto individual modules (rather than onto the entire programme of study).
+Please view the Course Structure and then click on the title of individual modules to see class dates and times and to enrol.

 Fees and payment